UKHO/docs/software-engineering-policies/observability/observability_policy.md

 Logging is primarily text data that covers a wide range of issues, whereas metrics are focussed on real-time numeric data or counters which summarise the performance of a service.<br>
 For example in Solarwinds the counters would be things like CPU & diskspace.
 Observability metrics are similar but can go much deeper to show how the internals of a service are performing.<br>
 Metrics provide other advantages over logging:<br>

 * Use less resource (logging use signifcantly more storage/processing)
 * Focussed on key performance indicators
-* Easier to interpret as logs suffers from 'finding the needle in the haystack' type problem
+* Easier to interpret as logs suffer from 'finding the needle in the haystack' type problem
 * Easier to alert on

 This is a general guide to the most useful metrics in a service:<Br>